JHK-maeshay/cppPractice/README.md

-## Image and Tag Converter for Stable Diffusion
+## Image and Tag Converter for kohya_ss LoRA Training
 ---
 ### How to Use